oschweitzer/learning-resources/angular_lesson.md

 An **Observable is a data source** and one of the element of the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 We have an Observable and an **Observer** and between them a **timeline**.
 On this timeline (a data stream) will transit events, data packages we could say.
 The Observer is your code, the `subscribe` method that will listen to this data stream and get data.

-There are three way of handling data: handling normal data, handling errors and handling the observable completion (note that some observable never completes).
+There are three ways of handling data: handling normal data, handling errors and handling the observable completion (note that some observable never completes).
 An Observable will handle asynchronous tasks like a Promise or a callback will.
 The main advantages of an Observable is that they come with a lot of operators that makes it easier to perform operation on data.

 In Angular, Observables are implemented in a library called [RxJS](https://rxjs-dev.firebaseapp.com/).
 Remember this library as nothing to do with Angular, Angular simply uses this library and its Observables.
 Angular will handle its own Observables, that means it will do the unsubscribing process for you for example.
-Of course, you can create and use your own Observables but you will be responsible of unsubscribing them.
+Of course, you can create and use your own Observables, but you will be responsible for unsubscribing them.

 **Custom Observable example**